-Ensure that live components such as plug contacts or the field coil are not exposed to water.
+Make sure that live components such as plug contacts or the field coil are not exposed to water.
 The brake cable connections must not be crushed, squeezed or exposed to mechanical loads.
 Make absolutely sure that the friction surfaces of the friction elements are not contaminated with grease, oil or other fluids to avoid substantial torque reduction.
 Bear in mind that the original torque cannot be restored even if the friction surfaces are cleaned after contact with fluids.
-The gradual brake wear and the resulting torque reduction of spring-applied brakes must be taken into consideration in the set-up of the machine or overall system.
+The gradual brake wear (applicable to service brakes only) and the associated torque reduction of spring-applied brakes must be taken into consideration in the set-up of the machine or overall system.
 Due to the diverse ambient conditions in which the brakes may be used, always check that the brake is in perfect working order before start-up.
 Torque reductions cannot be excluded if the brake is used for applications where only minimum friction work is required.
 In such cases, the user should ensure that the brake occasionally performs sufficient friction work.
-Operation of the brake as pure holding brake without friction work is only allowed after prior consultation with the manufacturer.